Dan Berlinghoff, piano,

 for piano, violin, viola

-This is the first of Ignaz Lachner's "indispensible" trios for this little served combination.
-And "indispensible" was the word the famous chamber music critic Wilhelm Altmann used to describe Lachner's trios for violin, viola and piano.
+This is the first of Ignaz Lachner's "indispensible" trios for the little served combination on piano, violin and viola.
+And "indispensible" was the word the famous chamber music critic Wilhelm Altmann used to describe Lachner's trios.
 And indeed they are among the best compositions ever written for this little used alternative to the standard piano trio.
 It is not known why Lachner chose to write all of his piano trios for this combination.
 It is thought that they were either commissioned over time by viola connoisseurs or that he simply like the light sound created by the ensemble.
 In any case, it is fortuitous, for he greatly enriched the literature for this combination.

 Lachner was influenced by Schubert, not to mention Haydn, Mozart and Beethoven.
 Though primarily known as a conductor, Lachner composed a considerable amount of music, much of it chamber music.
 His place in music is as a "Classicist-Romantic".